-Preparing for the worst doesn’t just mean acknowledging that life is fragile and then living life to its fullest.
-You need to prepare for such risks financially.
+Preparing for the worst doesn’t just mean acknowledging that life is fragile and then living life to the fullest.
+You need to prepare for financial risks.
 This means assessing your exposure to risks beyond your control and then getting protection if you need it.
 If anyone relies on your life and/or your income stream, then you need to have insurance policies to replace that income if you suddenly die or face a long-term disability that prevents you from working.
 (Read my colleague’s post on how to determine if you need life insurance.)
 You need cash reserves that you can draw from immediately in an emergency.
-You need proper home-owners insurance.
+You need proper homeowners insurance.
 You need an estate plan that allows your finances to pass to your heirs smoothly and at a low cost.
 (Read our director of trust’s stance on the importance of an estate plan).

-And then enjoy the ride every bit along the way while we still can!
+Now let’s enjoy the ride every bit of the way while we still can!